2i2c-org/team-compass/projects/managed-hubs/support.md

 (support:process)=
 ## Overview of the support process

-Here's a brief overview of our support process:
+Here's a brief overview of our support process[^github-support-issues]:

+[^github-support-issues]: We had a lot of discussion around various support and operations systems to take as inspiration.
+[This GitHub Issue](https://github.com/2i2c-org/infrastructure/issues/1068) has a lot of useful discussion, including a few write-ups of specific support systems to use as inspiration ([example one](https://github.com/2i2c-org/infrastructure/issues/1068#issuecomment-1063138772) [example two](https://github.com/2i2c-org/infrastructure/issues/1068#issuecomment-1063516429))

 - A {term}`Community Representative` sends a request to `support@2i2c.org`.
 - This is triaged by our {term}`Support Steward` team.